rahulshankariyer/Hospital_Data_Project/README.md

         (vi) 0.65

 ## Analysis

+It also contains the count of True Positives (TP), True Negatives (TN), False Positives (FP), and False Negatives (FN) cases for each hospital.

+1. True Positives (TP) - The patient's limbs were Correctly evaluated as Salvaged.
+2. True Negatives (TN) - The patient's limbs were Correctly evaluated as Amputated.
+3. False Positives (FP) - The patient's limbs were Incorrectly evaluated as Salvaged.
+4. False Negatives (FN) - The patient's limbs were Incorrectly evaluated as Amputated.

 Using the TP, TN, FP & FN, the sensitivity of TP% was plotted against the specificity of TN% for the descending order of probability of salvage.
 This is shown in the excel sheets in the below links, which contain the data for each of the hospital, their cut off based calculations of TP, TN, FP & FN, as well as the graphs of TP% against TN%